NaumanNahian/naumannahian.com/data/blog/hello-world.md

 summary: ''
 ---

-Good day.
+Good day (̿▀̿‿ ̿▀̿ ̿).
 Since the beginning of my work in 2014, I've been planning to create one personal website.
 Finally, I've started it in a Lazy weekend.

-My plan was to use own infrastructure to host my site so that I can do whatever I want with production :grin:.
-But my wallet doesn't like that idea, so I've to drop the idea and start with hybrid one which I will share in another post.
+My plan was to use own infrastructure to host my site so that I can do whatever I want with production ツ.
+But my wallet doesn't like that idea ( ͡° ʖ̯ ͡°), so I've to drop the idea and start with hybrid one which I will share in another post.

 My goal is to share my career experience, productivity tips, tutorials and guidelines.
 Actually, find a lazy day and share whatever comes to my mind.

-Let's see how my planted seed develops.
+Let's see how my planted seed develops ███▒▒▒▒▒▒▒

 ---